masdonte/dwm/README.md

 # Binette's build of dwm

 Dwm is an extremely fast, small, and dynamic window manager.
-This is my build of dwm with only a few patches that i need, feel free to visit the suckless website and add the patches you want (rename the `config.h` to `config.def.h` before applying a patch).
+This is my build of dwm with only a few patches, feel free to visit the suckless website and add the patches you want (rename the `config.h` to `config.def.h` before applying a patch).

 ![Screenshot of my desktop](https://raw.githubusercontent.com/Binetto/dwm/master/screenshot.png)